Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Key Point

-The custom element Key Point is super useful while you want to split out a paragraph without using the Heading or Strong Text.
-It also can keeps your mind clear from the sense of overly using the Strong Text or Heading.
+The custom element Key Point is super useful when you want to split out a paragraph without using the Heading or Strong Text.
+It also can keep your mind clear from the sense of overly using the Strong Text or Heading.
 The use is very similar to the HTML Description List element.

 3 best timing to use the Key Point:

-1. To keep *multiple paragraph* of contents stay within *one heading*.
+1. To keep *multiple paragraphs* of content stay within *one heading*.
-2. To *explain a part of content* that with *multiple key points* and each one have *a paragraph of description*.
+2. To *explain a part of content* that with *multiple key points* and each one has *a paragraph of description*.
-3. To avoiding using Strong Text to *create a paragraph*. (keep your strong text only appear within a paragraph content.)
+3. To avoid using Strong Text to *create a paragraph*. (keep your strong text only appearing within a paragraph's content.)

 See it below: